moby/moby/docs/sources/reference/commandline/cli.md

 present at the time of execution.

-The ``docker logs --follow`` command will first return all logs from the beginning and then continue streaming new output from the container's stdout and stderr.
+The ``docker logs --follow`` command will first return all logs from the beginning and then continue streaming new output from the container's `STDOUT` and `STDERR`.

 ## port